-The difference between Alternatives 1 and 2 is that, under Alternative 2, the Harmon property would not be developed and more of NCTS would be; in particular, additional development to the north along approximately half a mile of Route 3 would be altered from its current status (natural-appearing landscape) to a landscape that is light industrial in appearance - warehouses, parking lots, vehicle maintenance areas, and etc. Figure 13.2-10 identifies the northern extent of the proposed developed area at NCTS Finegayan, which would accommodate the Army Air and Missile Defense Task Force (AMDTF) administration and operations complex, and the Marine Logistics Group operations and support facilities, as well as the Commercial Gate.
+The impacts under Alternative 2 would be nearly identical to those described for Alternative 1.
+The primary difference as it affects visual resources is that under Alternative 2 the Harmon property would not be developed and more of NCTS would be; in particular, additional development to the north along approximately half a mile of Highway 3 would be altered from its current status (natural-appearing landscape) to a landscape that is light industrial in appearance - warehouses, parking lots, vehicle maintenance areas, etc. Figure 13.2-7 identifies the northern extent of the proposed developed area at NCTS Finegayan, which would accommodate the Army Air and Missile Defense Task Force (AMDTF) administration and operations complex, and the Marine Logistics Group operations and support facilities, as well as the Commercial Gate.
 The proposed development would represent a major change over the existing visual conditions.

-Public views from Route 3 into the areas proposed for development would take on a more urban/suburban character.
-The major changes would be on the Former FAA parcel and the Harmon property, where naturally-appearing, densely-forested landscape would be replaced with a mix of housing (two stories) and barracks (four stories).
-Views of the proposed development on South Finegayan from Route 3 and NCTS would be altered but the resulting appearance would not be quite as striking because of the existing naval facilities already located on these sites.
+Public views from Highway 3 into the areas proposed for development would take on a more urban/suburban character.
+The major changes would be on the FAA and Harmon properties, where naturally-appearing, densely-forested landscape would be replaced with a mix of housing (two stories) and barracks (four stories).
+Views of the proposed development on South Finegayan from Highway 3 and NCTS would be altered but not quite as striking because of the existing naval facilities already located on these sites.

-A series of visual simulations were performed to assess potential impacts to the existing visual character.
-Key observation points were determined to be along Route 3 adjacent to the Main Cantonment.
-Figure 13.2-8 shows the future northward looking view of South Finegayan (foreground) and the Former FAA parcel and NCTS Finegayan (middle ground), respectively.
-Figure 13.2-9 shows the future northward looking view of NCTS Finegayan with the proposed water tower/tank in the background.
-Figure 13.2-10 shows the future northward looking view of the northern extent of the proposed developed area at NCTS Finegayan with new facilities in the foreground and water tower/tank in the background.
-Figure 13.2-11 shows the westward view of the south part of the Main Cantonment with the proposed water tower/tank in the background.
+Figure 13.2-7 shows the future northward looking view of South Finegayan (foreground) and the FAA parcel and NCTS Finegayan (middle ground) from Highway 3, respectively.
+Figure 13.2-8 shows the future northward looking view of NCTS Finegayan from Highway 3.
+Figure 13.2-9 shows the future northward looking view of the northern extent of the proposed developed area at NCTS Finegayan from Highway with new facilities in the foreground and water tower/tank in the background.